-Betterment Everyday is their cash management account with a savings and checking component.
-Everyday Savings has up to $1,000,000 of FDIC insurance (4 partners) whereas the Everyday Checking has just $250,000 (1 partner, nbkc Bank).
+Betterment Cash Reserve is their high-yield savings cash management account and there is a separate checking component.
+Cash Reserve (savings) has up to $1,000,000 of FDIC insurance (4 partners) whereas the Checking has just $250,000 (1 partner, nbkc Bank).
 There are no fees, no minimums, and ATM fees are reimbursed worldwide.

-Our review of Betterment Everyday discusses this more.
+Our review of Betterment Cash Reserve discusses this more.

 Are These Safe?